lstoex/my-cv/modules_en/professional.typ

   date: [Apr 2021 - Dec 2023],
   location: [Munich, Germany],
   description: list(
-    [Development of the robot software stack based on ROS2 using Python, C++, and C for micro-ROS], [Deployment and testing of the robot in simulation and real environment], [Bachelor thesis in optimal coverage path planning], [Implementation of an intelligent object-picking process for an autonomous trash-collecting robot on ROS2 (python and C++)], [Development and Design of a CAN network for the driving system of the robot] ),
+    [Development of the robot software stack based on ROS2 using Python, C++, and C for micro-ROS.], [Deployment and testing of the robot in simulation and real environment.], [Bachelor thesis in optimal coverage path planning for outdoor navigation.], [Implementation of an intelligent object-picking process for an autonomous trash-collecting robot on ROS2 (python and C++).], [Setup of the CAN network for the driving system of the robot.]
+  ),
   tags: ("ROS2", "C++", "Python", "Navigation"),
 )

+// #cvEntry(
+//   title: [Tutor in Höhere Mathematik 1 und 2 für Bauingenieur- und Umweltingenieurwesen],
+//   society: [Technical University of Munich (TUM)],
+//   logo: image("../src/logos/tum.png"),
+//   date: [Oct 2018 - Aug 2023],
+//   location: [Munich, Germany],
+//   description: list(
+//     [Answering questions to mathemical problems, Improvement of my didactical skills.],
+//     [Use of e-Learning methods: e-Tutorials, Forums...Creating exercises sheets with LaTeX for the exercise sessions.],
+//   ),
+//   // tags: ("ROS2", "C++", "Python", "Navigation"),
+// )